ghotihook/gpsimu2ip-esp/README.md

 # Installation
-rename the secrets_template.h to secrets.h and configure with your wifi SSID and Username
+Rename the secrets_template.h to secrets.h and configure with your wifi SSID and Username

 Use the Arduino IDE and install the library install M5Module_GNSS library (which contains the bosch BMI270 driver).
 I am not sure why this is required but it works.